In Philadelphia, we're lucky to have more pools and spray grounds per resident than any other city in the U.S.

 And, as always, take advantage of the clean, top-quality water available from your tap—at less than a half a penny per gallon, it's the best way to stay hydrated when the temps soar.

-For more tips about staying safe in the heat, check out this great guide from the Philadelphia Office of Emergency Management.
+For more tips about staying safe in the heat, check out these #StayCoolPHL tips from the Philadelphia Office of Emergency Management.